 So I just wanted to take this time to tell you that I am so proud of you and all that you’ve accomplished so far.
 I love your soulful green eyes even though they’ve had bags under them since you were twelve and they’re starting to get crow’s feet because they always see the beauty in the world and the best in people.
 I love your short, chubby sausage fingers because they work hard every day and they hold the people that are most important to you close.
 I love your middle aged, overweight body because it’s been through the wringer and it still comes up swinging every morning.
 I love your heart because it is still open and full of love even after all the times it’s been ripped out, stomped on and thrown out with yesterday’s garbage.

 I love you, all of you.
 Good, bad, pretty, ugly, brave or afraid.
-God created you exactly the way you are and He does not make mistakes.
 You are absolutely amazing and I LOVE YOU.